WalberMelo/WalberMelo/README.md

 ## 👨🏻‍💻  Hey, I'm Walber Melo,  Full-Stack web developer  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28px" height="28px">

-- 🚀  I'm passionate about doing new things, new challenges and creating amazing projects that can improve people's lives.</h4>
+- 🚀  I'm passionate about doing new things, new challenges and creating projects that can improve people's lives.
-- 👀  I also like read technical books.   </h4>
+- 👀  I also like read technical books.
+- 🥅  2023 Goals: Learn more about web3
-- 🎯  Life Hack: "Explore with knowledge"
+- - 🎯  Life Hack: "Explore with knowledge"
-- :zap: I love to attend Meetups for learning & Conferences for Networking<br>
+- ⚡   Fun fact: I love to play guitar and dicorvery new songs

 ## :computer: Technologies - MERN stack